mainwp/Bulk-Setting-Manager-Keys/WP Super Cache/README.md

 ## WP Super Cache delete cache settings key

+Tested version of WordPress 4.9.8, plugin version was WP Super Cache 1.6.4.

 This file is a key for the delete cache settings of the [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/).

 ## How to use this key